Josef Bryks: Hurricane pilot with 242 Squadron

-Prisoner of war (1941–45)
+Prisoner of war (1941–1945)

 Bryks landed safely and started to bury his parachute.
-Frenchmen who had seen him descend gave him a civilian coat to hide his RAF uniform and told him to come to a safe house in a nearby hamlet.
+Frenchmen who had seen him descend gave him a civilian coat to hide his RAF uniform and told him to go to a safe house in a nearby hamlet.
 Bryks hid in a barn until nightfall, then went to the hamlet, where he asked at a house for a doctor to treat his burns.
 The occupants betrayed him by calling the Germans, but when Bryks heard their motorised patrol coming, he fled the house and hid in a garden.
 The patrol caught him, beat him up and took him to St Omer.

 The Protectorate of Bohemia and Moravia was subject to Nazi Germany, whose authorities deemed anyone from the protectorate who served in Allied forces to be a traitor.
 He could therefore be executed, and his family would suffer reprisals.
 Therefore, Bryks assumed the identity of "Joseph Ricks", born in 1918 in Cirencester, a Gloucestershire market town about 8 km from where he had been spent two months at RAF Kemble.

 When he was shot down, Bryks was wearing the Mae West lifejacket of a Polish colleague from 242 Squadron, F/O Henry Skalsky.
 Therefore, the Germans who questioned him at St Omer suspected he was Polish, and sent him to Dulag Luft at Oberursel in Hesse for interrogation by a Polish-speaking German officer.
 There he was accused of shooting a Luftwaffe fighter pilot who was parachuting from his Bf 109 in the air battle near St Omer on 17 June.
 For this, he was threatened with being court-martialled in Berlin.
 After the war, no such shooting was found in German records for that day.
 The accusation seems to have been a false one to put pressure on Bryks.

 On 22 June, Bryks was transferred from Dulag Luft to Oflag IX-A/H in Spangenberg castle in Hesse-Nassau.
 Here he advised the Senior British Officer (SBO), Major General Victor Fortune, of his true identity.
-Fortune knew the threat to Czechoslovak pilots in captivity, and supported Bryks' assumed identity.
-And via the Red Cross Bryks, posing as "Joseph Ricks", started writing to Gertrude Dellar.
+Fortune knew the threat to Czechoslovak pilots in captivity and supported Bryks' assumed identity.
+And via the Red Cross, Bryks, posing as "Joseph Ricks", started writing to Gertrude Dellar.